Aerial Archive

 Excavation documentation

 A further research area is the latest digital documentation of archaeological excavations by implementing the most recent total stations as well as terrestrial 3D laser scanners and photogrammetric techniques.
-Preliminary results in:
+See for example:

 Doneus M., Neubauer W., 2005.
 3D laser scanners on archaeological excavations.
 In: Dequal S.: (Ed.)
 Proceedings of the XXth International Symposium CIPA, Torino 2005.
 The International Archives of Photogrammetry, Remote Sensing and Spatial Information Sciences, Vol. XXXVI-5/C34/1, 2005, 226-231.